 Of course, it’s always a good idea to check with your doctor or dietitian before embarking on such a protocol.
 Due to a lack of accepted therapy, some of those afflicted by Lyme disease favour a mixture of conventional and alternative treatments.

-One product specifically formulated to offer targeted immune support, for sufferers of Lyme and other bacterial infections, is BullsEye.
-A fusion of bacteria-balancing ingredients, the supplement relies on principles of Chinese and Ayurvedic medicine, harnessing the power of active constituents in well-known plants to support homeostasis among the trillions of bacteria residing both inside and outside the body.
+One product specifically formulated to offer targeted immune support, for sufferers of Lyme and other bacterial infections, is Bacterial Defense.
+A combination of bacteria-balancing natural ingredients, the supplement relies on principles of Chinese and Ayurvedic medicine, harnessing the power of active constituents in well-known plants to support homeostasis among the trillions of bacteria residing both inside and outside the body.

-To be clear, BullsEye is not an antibiotic: it is a concentrated formula containing bioactive food substances, synergistically chosen to maintain balance among bacteria including Borrelia burgdorferi, Bacillus subtilis, Borrelia mayonii and Candida albicans.
+To be clear, Bacterial Defense is not an antibiotic: it is a concentrated formula containing bioactive food substances, synergistically chosen to maintain balance among bacteria including Borrelia burgdorferi, Bacillus subtilis, Borrelia mayonii and Candida albicans.

 If you’re concerned about ticks, you can join Lyme Disease UK’s Facebook Discussion Group; the website is also a valuable resource with information on local groups, regular blogs and details on upcoming events.